 MEASURE DESCRIPTION AVAIL.
-STATUS Business Credit Availab oility Program (BCAP) Highly Affected Sectors Credit Availability Program (HASCAP) Information to be provided by EDC, Credit and Liquidity Sup Lenders BDC, CMHC, the BoC and OSFI pursuant to Motion (a) Capital Relief (OSFI Dor mestic Stability Buffer) Large Employer Emergency Financing Facility Provides bridge financing of \$60 million or greater to Canada's largest employers, whose needs during the pandemic are not being met through conventional financing.
+STATUS Business Credit Availab Highly Affected Sectors ility Program (BCAP) Credit Availability Program (HASCAP) Information to be provided by EDC, Credit and Liquidity Sup Lenders pport through the Bank of Canada, CMHC and Comme ercial BDC, CMHC, the BoC and OSFI pursuant to Motion (a) Capital Relief (OSFI Don nestic Stability Buffer) Large Employer Emergency Financing Facility Provides bridge financing of \$60 million or greater to Canada's largest employers, whose needs during the pandemic are not being met through conventional financing.
 Delivered by the Canada Enterprise Emergency Funding Corporation, in cooperation with Innovation, Science and Economic Development Canada and the Department of Finance.
-Currently available As of April 17, five loans have been approved representing \$6.4 billion in support for over 35,000 workers.
-Support for Agriculture and Agri-Food businesses Increased capital payments limit will allow Farm Credit Canada to provide approximately \$5 billion in additional credit facilities to farmers and agri-food businesses.
+Currently available As of June 29, seven transactions have been approved representing \$7.8 billion in support for over 38,000 workers.
+Support for Agriculture and Agri- Food businesses Increased capital payments limit will allow Farm Credit Canada to provide approximately \$5 billion in additional credit facilities to farmers and agri-food businesses.
 A Stay of Default on eligible Advance Payments Program (APP) loans has provided farmers an additional six months to repay a total of \$178.5 million in loans.
 Through the AgriRecovery framework, \$100 million (federal share) was made available to hog and cattle producers to assist with the extraordinary costs of maintaining animals and managing livestock backed-up on farms, due to reduced slaughter capacity.
-This program was available for the 2020-21 fiscal year.
-Currently available As of April 2, Farm Credit Canada's COVID-19 programs have lent approximately \$885 million to over 1,900 customers.
-4,922 customers have taken advantage of new payment deferral options on loans totaling \$5.6 billion.
+Currently available As of July 2, Farm Credit Canada's COVID- 19 programs have lent approximately \$885 million to over 1,945 customers.
+4,963 customers have taken advantage of new payment deferral options on loans totaling \$5.7 billion.
 APP Stay of Default for grain, oilseed, pulse, cattle, and cut flowers producers expired in the fall of 2020.
-Stay of defaults on some niche sectors (e.g. ginseng) remain available.
-As of April 13, total spending on the AgriRecovery support for hog and cattle producers is projected to be \$35.8 million.
+Stay of defaults on some niche sectors remain available. \$143 million in loans have been stayed in total as of June 18.
+As of June 18, total federal spending on the AgriRecovery support for hog and cattle producers is projected to be \$36.1 million.
+Authorized under Part 8 (Financial Administ tration Act) of the COVID-19 Emergency Response Act.
+14

-DATE MEASURE DES AVAIL.
+DATE MEASURE DES SCRIPTION AVAIL.
 STATUS

-April 1 to September 30, 2020 Borrowing in Extraordinary Circumstances circumstance Finance born 2020 (of white Part 8 of the es during the CO owed \$672.7 bill ch \$286 billion w as new borrowing rgency Response t.
-The Minister of 1 and September 30, as), as authorized under April 1 Ended on September 30, 2020
+circumstance Finance born 2020 (of white Part 8 of the es during the CO owed \$672.7 bill ch \$286 billion w as new borrowing rgency Response to The Minister of 1 and September 30, as), as authorized under April 1 Ended on September 30, 2020

 Date Operation Auction size (\$B) Cumulative issuance (\$B)

 1-Apr 5Y 5.5 5.5

 2-Apr 10Y 4.0 9.5

-Cash Management 1
+Cash Management - /

 3-Apr Bill (CMB) 4.5 14

 7-Apr T-bill 20 34

 8-Apr СМВ 4.5 38.5

 8-Apr 2Y 6.0 44.5

 9-Apr 5Y 5.5 50

 14-Apr T-bill 25 75

 16-Apr СМВ 6.5 81.5

 16-Apr 3Y 4.5 86

 20-Apr CMB 5 91

 21-Apr T-bill 35 126

 22-Apr 30Y 2.5 128.5

 24-Apr CMB 5 133.5

 28-Apr T-bill 35 168.5

 30-Apr 2Y 6 174.5

 5-May T-bill 35 209.5

 6-May 10Y 5 214.5 15